nateslagter/EstateVault/Documentation/User.md

 - Next you will be prompted to upload a series of files, these files you will locate from your local device, and upload under the relevant tags when prompted.
 The onboarding steps go through the series of files and explain why they are important to your Estate.
 If you do not have these files on hand, worry not, you can continue on to the rest of the site, when you reach the end of the checklist press `Finish` and continue on.
 ![image](https://github.com/nateslagter/EstateVault/blob/main/Auxiliary%20Files/checklist-end.png)
 ### Client Dashboard
 - This is your dashboard!
 As you can see here from this demo user, the checklist displays here on the right with those initial files still needing to be uploaded, the checklist will automatically display your progress of uploading these files marking them off as you upload them.
-Which you can do by just uploading them in the checklist, or uploading them through the documents page through the premade folders.
+Which you can do by uploading them through checklist pressing the `Checklist` title, or uploading them through the documents page through the premade folders.
 Let us now upload our first document, press `Documents` on your sidebar.
 ![image](https://github.com/nateslagter/EstateVault/blob/main/Auxiliary%20Files/dashboard-checklist.png)
 ### Document Page
 - This is the document vault page.
 Here, we can upload documents.
 ![Screenshot 2023-02-06 223128](https://github.com/nateslagter/EstateVault/blob/main/Auxiliary%20Files/documents-updated.png)
 - You can click any folder to go in to the folder, and a file to that tag.
 Or you can press the add button at the top of the page to add a file to any tag, or create a new tag for your file.
-Let's go ahead and hit the top add button.
+Let's go ahead and hit the top `+` button.
 ![Screenshot 2023-02-06 223128](https://github.com/nateslagter/EstateVault/blob/main/Auxiliary%20Files/documents-updated.png)

 - Here a popup shows up where you can add a file from your computer.
 Click the `Select File` button and add a file from you're computer.
 You can then add a tag to your file, if it falls under one of the pre-generated tags, it will try and autocomplete your request.
-Select 'Power of Attorney' when it appears.
+Select `Power of Attorney` when it appears.
 ![Screenshot 2023-02-06 224415](https://github.com/nateslagter/EstateVault/blob/main/Auxiliary%20Files/upload-file.png)

 - Click the `Upload File` button, a prompt saying, `File Successfully submitted` will appear, the popup will close, and now travel to the Power of Attorney folder to see your file!